Hinson0820/InstantDirt/README.md

 4. Start the game or server.
 That's it!

 ## Building From Source (For Developers)

-If you want to compile the mod yourself, follow these steps:

 1.  **Prerequisites:**
     -   JDK (Java Development Kit) 21 is required.